 Winter Fashion Essentials: Cotton-and-Cashmere Sweater

 I am obsessed with cotton-and-cashmere sweaters.
 I get all the warmth and softness of cashmere, with none of the itch.
 Zero.
 Whenever I see the rare occurrence of a stylish cotton-and-cashmere blend, I gasp.

 Sizing Tip: I have not test run this one yet, but the website says it runs true to size.
 I imagine you would want to compare between your true size, and a size down just in case.

 I use long sleeve basics similar to the way I use the turtlenecks.
 I put them under certain dresses, but mostly, I tuck them into skirts.
 This Nordstrom Signature long sleeve tee is a client favorite.
 It is so soft and the color so flattering.
 I pair it with the leather skirt listed below.

 Winter Fashion Essentials: Statement Studs

-During the winter, I often have to skip my dangling earrings or hoops because they catch my scarves and sweaters, or droop.
+During the winter, I often have to skip my dangling earrings or hoops because they catch my scarves and sweaters.
 The solution is statement studs.
 I have a full collection of statement studs that I break out full time during winter.
 These Banana Republic studs are one of my newest favorites.
 They are a teensy bit heavy, but I can handle it.